 Emerging Leaders programs also catalyze broader change.
 Many communities report that these programs contribute to health and well-being and result in educational outcomes.
 They also foster cultural resurgence by placing added value on community knowledge-holders, strengthening land- and marine-based cultural practices and creating opportunities for traditional knowledge to be shared across generations.

 How We Support Emerging Leaders Programs

-We developed this resource to support communities wishing to launch their own on-the-land Indigenous youth programs.
-Download the Toolkit
+We developed tools and resources to support communities in establishing, running and expanding their own on-the-land programs for Indigenous youth.
+View the Toolkit

 Reconnecting Indigenous youth to traditional roles as land stewards is a critical conservation investment.
 We offer facilitation support to communities as they plan and evaluate these programs.
 Read How We've Supported Emerging Leaders in the Great Bear Rainforest

 Connecting students and leaders is critical for a youth program's long-term success.
 To build these connections, Nature United supports virtual learning opportunities and in-person exchanges.